Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `encryption.keystore.type`

 _Optional_.
 The type of the key store.
-Can be of the following:
+Can be one of the following:

 - `JKS`
 - `PKCS12`